11ty/eleventy-plugin-bundle/README.md

 ## Installation

 No installation necessary.
-Starting with Eleventy `v3.0.0-alpha.10` and newer, this plugin is now bundled with Eleventy.
+Starting with Eleventy core `v3.0.0` and newer, this plugin is now bundled with Eleventy.

 ## Usage

 By default, Bundle Plugin v2.0 does not include any default bundles.
 You must add these yourself via `eleventyConfig.addBundle`.

 > \[!NOTE]
 > One notable exception happens when using the WebC Eleventy Plugin, which adds `css`, `js`, and `html` bundles for you.